MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/importing-pst-files-to-office-365.md

 Sì.

- **Per spedire l'unità disco rigido in un altro paese sono previste particolari incombenze?**
+ **If I have to ship my hard drive to another country, is there anything I need to do?**

-È possibile che l'unità disco rigido spedita a Microsoft debba varcare i confini internazionali.
-In tal caso il cliente deve assicurarsi che l'unità disco rigido e i dati in essa contenuti vengano importati e/o esportati in conformità alle leggi vigenti.
-Prima di spedire un'unità disco rigido, verificare con i propri consulenti che l'unità e i dati possano essere spediti al data center Microsoft specificato senza incorrere in problemi legali.
-Queste precauzioni consentiranno di evitare ritardi nella spedizione a Microsoft.
+The hard drive that you ship to Microsoft might have to cross international borders.
+In tal caso, sei responsabile di garantire che il disco rigido ei dati in esso contenuti vengano importati e/o esportati in conformità con le leggi applicabili.
+Before shipping a hard drive, check with your advisors to verify that your drive and data can legally be shipped to the specified Microsoft data center.
+This will help to ensure that it reaches Microsoft in a timely manner.